Ribosome-rbx/Ribosome-rbx.github.io/_pages/about.md

 {% include toc %}

 My name is Boxiang Rong(荣波翔), I am currently a Master student of Robotics, Systems, and Control (RSC) in [ETH Zurich](https://ethz.ch/en.html).
-I obtained my Bachelor degree in [Tianjin University](http://www.tju.edu.cn/english/index.htm), and I was supervised by Prof. Dr. [Yuxiong Wang](https://yxw.web.illinois.edu/) for my Bachelor thesis.
+I obtained my Bachelor degree in [Tianjin University](http://www.tju.edu.cn/english/index.htm).

 My interests lie in the fields of computer graphics and computer vision.
 I am fascinated with creating immersive virtual world and committed to working in the areas of rendering, character motion, and physics-based simulation.